DRBondyaleJuez/FileCipherDecipher/README.md

 The divided files are stored in a folder in the proyect named defaultFolder/fileDivisions, ciphered files in defaultFolder/fileCipher and deciphered files in defaultFolder/fileDecipher.
 Deciphered files have an additional "(DECIPHER)" in the name before the extension.

+The process for file below 5Mb in size and below 100Kb is slightly different.
+These not divided as much into smaller files.
+Really large files above 500Mb will also present in their ciphered files a serialized number up to 99 and the code "PART" with another serialized number corresponding to the initial division of the file to avoid memory out of bound exceptions.

 ___
 ___